January 02, 2025

 By Ed Jaworowski; Filming by Ben Annibali

-EDITOR'S NOTE: Casting master Ed Jaworowski takes a deep dive into the fundamentals of fly casting in his five-part series “Functional Fly Casting,” a series that runs in each issue of Fly Fisherman in 2025.
+EDITOR'S NOTE: Casting master Ed Jaworowski takes a deep dive into the fundamentals of fly casting in his five-part series “Functional Fly Casting,” which ran in each issue of Fly Fisherman in 2025.
 In the Feb-Mar issue, Ed examines the critical aspect of acceleration.
 Some people confuse “speed” with “acceleration.”
 The difference is all in the timing, and it happens in less than one second.
-For the full story you can subscribe at flyfisherman.com (they will send the previous issue and you will get the five part series for $15) or you can find the magazine on sale nationwide at fly shops, Barnes & Noble, Hudson News, Walmart, and many other vendors.

 Regardless of the waters we fish or the species we pursue, casting is the essential skill that defines fly fishing.
 Yet there is much misunderstanding and many misconceptions about how casting works.